Ice Age: Boiling Point: Release

 Ice Age: Boiling Point is scheduled to be released theatrically in the United States on February 5, 2027.
-It was previously scheduled to be released on December 18, 2026, but after Avengers: Doomsday was delayed to that date in May 2025, Boiling Point was expected to be moved to a new release date in the following weeks to avoid competition with Doomsday and Dune: Part Three.
-Boiling Point was officially delayed to its February 2027 date in August 2025.
+The film's original release date was December 18, 2026, but after Avengers: Doomsday was delayed to that date in May 2025, Boiling Point was expected to be moved to a new release date in the following weeks to avoid competition with Doomsday and Dune: Part Three.
+The new release date was eventually announced along with the film's new title at Destination D23, on August 30, 2025.